-The distances indicated in 2.4 shall be applied as in Figs. 2.5-1 - 2.5-5.
+The distances indicated in $\underline{2.4}$ shall be applied as in $\underline{\text{Figs. }2.5\text{-}1}$ - $\underline{2.5\text{-}5}$.
 These distances shall be measured plate to plate, from the moulded line to the moulded line, excluding insulation.

-- 2.6 Cargo tanks shall not be located forward of the collision bulkhead. - 2.7 Except the ships carrying products, which require the type 1G structural protection, suction wells of cargo tanks may protrude into the vertical extent of bottom damage, but their protrusion below the inner bottom plating is not to exceed 25 % of the double bottom depth or 350 mm, whichever is less.
+- 2.6 Cargo tanks shall not be located forward of the collision bulkhead. - 2.7 Except the ships carrying products, which require the type 1G structural protection, suction wells of cargo tanks may protrude into the vertical extent of bottom damage, but their protrusion below the inner bottom plating shall not exceed 25 % of the double bottom depth or 350 mm, whichever is less.
 The wells meeting this requirement are ignored in determining the number of compartments flooded. - 2.8 The location requirements may be applied separately to each cargo tank depending on the degree of hazard of the product carried in it. - 2.9 The position of the moulded line for different containment systems is shown in Figs. 2.5-1 2.5-5.

-Fig. 2.4.1-2 Cargo tank location requirements for type 1G ships: I - 5 - refer to Fig. 2.4.1-1
+Fig. 2.4.1-2 Cargo tank location requirements for type 1G ships: 1-5-refer to Fig. 2.4.1-1